Essential Skills You Need to Become a Top Engineer

 Gone are the days of calculating by hand and with slide rules, but the existence of computers does not free you from the need to understand math.
 In fact, since computers can only follow instructions, engineers must first figure out how to solve numeric problems on their own before they can tell a computer what to do.

-Engineering is very technical and relies on concise and accurate communication among colleagues.
+Engineering is very technical and relies on concise and accurate communication between colleagues.
 But you will also have to communicate with people outside of the field, such as clients and sometimes the general public, who do not have a technical background.
 It's important that you are able to translate your specialized knowledge into terms they can understand.

 Engineers are typically known for their technical abilities, but leadership and management skills are just as important.
 While managing projects, you need to learn how to delegate tasks, organize large teams of people, and coordinate many complex processes.
 As your career progresses, you will likely become responsible for managing and motivating other engineers as well.